Metrics that Matter: The New Viewability Standards for Mobile Video

 An expanded set of mobile app metrics for video viewability benchmarks

 Moat, the third-party verification partner for mobile ads, recently released H2 benchmarks for video viewability.
 They can point us to a standard to measure campaigns against — however, with the right mobile-first practices, you can double many of these metrics, as we’ll discuss.

 The top metrics that matter include:

-Benchmark: While the industry average for human and viewable rate for in-app mobile video is 47.4%, InMobi's is nearly double that at 90.8%.
+Benchmark: While the industry average for human and viewable rate for in-app mobile video is 47.4 percent, InMobi's is nearly double that at over 90 percent.

 - Audible and visible on complete (AVOC): Often, ads are seen but not heard.
 AVOC is a measurement of the percentage of impressions where the ad was visible and audible on completion and delivered to a human.

-Benchmark: According to Moat, the AVOC industry average is 22.5%, yet with the right ad standards in place, the benchmark for ads run with InMobi reaches 37.8% AVOC.
+Benchmark: According to Moat, the AVOC industry average is 22.5 percent, yet with the right ad standards in place, the benchmark for ads run with InMobi reaches 37.8 percent AVOC.

 - Invalid traffic (IVT): IVT is the percentage of total unfiltered impressions delivered to a non-human endpoint.
 This may include General IVT (Spiders, Excessive Activity, and/or Data Center Traffic categories) and Sophisticated IVT (Invalid Proxy, Automated Browser, and/or Incongruous Browser Traffic categories).

-Benchmark: The industry average for IVT is 0.50%, and InMobi sees less invalid traffic at only 0.18%.
+Benchmark: The industry average for IVT is 0.5 percent, and InMobi sees less invalid traffic at only 0.18 percent.

 - Video completion quality score: This metric describes the percentage of video completions that were both visible and audible.
 It can be calculated as Audible and Visible on Complete Rate divided by Reached Complete Rate.

 Benchmark: While the quality completion score for the industry is 46.1 percent, InMobi's is 56.8 percent.

 - Moat video score: Moat video score, or MVS, is a video ad score ranging from 0 to 100.
 It benchmarks the sound, motion and sight aspects of a video.
 The score is based on the average percentage of the video that was audible and/or visible, amplified by the screen real estate.
 It assesses the quality of different video ad exposures on mobile and desktop devices.